aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/formulas/write-read-formulas/_index.md

 A: Yes, the library runs on any platform that supports Java, including Windows, Linux, and macOS.

 **Q: How can I get technical support for Aspose.Tasks?**
-A: Visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) for community help, or open a support ticket if you have a commercial license.
+A: Visit the [Aspose.Tasks community forum](https://forum.aspose.com/c/tasks/15) for community help, or open a support ticket if you have a commercial license.

 ## Conclusion
 In this **custom field formula example** we covered how to **save project file**, **add a custom field**, and **create a double task cost formula** that automatically doubles the task cost.
 By following these steps you can automate calculations, enrich your project data, and ensure all changes are persisted for future reporting and analysis.